abdelkimo/or-tools/doc_sources/MANUAL/source/index.rst

     questions about the non-CP part of the library, don’t hesitate to ask them on the mailing list.
 See the section `How to reach us?`_ below.

+    We don't discuss the ``flatzinc`` implementation nor the parallel solving process.

     This document will not describe how to use the library (and the syntactic sugar introduced when possible) with ``Python``, ``Java`` nor ``C#``.
 This could possibly change in the future.
 The tutorial examples (see below) exist also in ``Python``, ``Java`` and ``C#`` though.